mehmettemel/mekan.guru/docs/project-overview.md

 ### Scalable Architecture

 Built with modern technologies and best practices to ensure the platform can grow from Turkey to global coverage without major rewrites.
 The flexible collection system can accommodate any location or category.

-### Multi-Language Content Support

-All content in the database is stored with both Turkish and English versions, allowing for future full internationalization.
-The current UI is in Turkish, but the data structure supports seamless language switching.

 ### Performance-Focused